dt-orders/keptn-orders-setup/README.md

 ## 1) Show app

-Displays the deployed orders application pods and urls
+Displays the deployed orders application pods and urls to access the application

 ## 2) show Jenkins

+Displays the pod status and the URL to the running Jenkins server

+## 3) Show Keptn

 Displays the Keptn pods and ingress gateway

-## 3) Show Keptn

-Displays the Dynatrace pods and Dynatrace Kube secrets file

 ## 4) Show Dyntrace

-Displays the URL to the running Jenkins server
+Displays the Dynatrace pods

-## 5) Get Kibana Commands (gke) -- for Google gcloud only

-Script will read creds.json file for values and display the commands that can be 'cut-n-pasted' to your laptop to configure kubectl as to allow starting the kibana to view keptn event logs.

-## 6) Configure Gcloud (gke) -- for Google gcloud only
-Script will read creds.json file for values and display the commands that can be 'cut-n-pasted' to your laptop if you are running gcloud from there.